 NORLA’s board has recently reviewed the criteria for qualifying for a translation subsidy.
 Hereafter our Committees of Experts will give priority to translations directly from Norwegian (in other words, not via a third language).
 Contemporary literature has the same priority as previously.

 You will find the revised criteria here.

-As of 25 September 2013 we have received 227 Norwegian books that have been published in a total of 43 languages made possible by NORLA’s translation subsidies.
+During 2013 NORLA received a record-breaking 365 Norwegian books that have been published in a total of 46 languages made possible by translation subsidies from NORLA and the Nordic Council.
+This surpasses last year's all-time high of 351 books.